Celebrate New Year's in the Oshogatsu fashion

 Heavy traffic during holidays

-Actually, heavy traffic is common at the beginning and the end of the holiday season, both on expressways and general roads, as a result of people traveling to their hometowns or tourist attractions.
+Heavy traffic is expected at the beginning and end of the holiday season.
+Plan ahead and avoid areas where there may be crowds.
 According to the Japan Traffic Information Center, heavy traffic is expected to peak on various expressways around big cities on Dec.
 28-29 (outbound) and Jan.
 2-3 (inbound).

 The heaviest traffic for expressways is expected on Tomei Expressway (inbound) around the Yamato Tunnel near Naval Air Facility Atsugi from Jan.
 2-3.
 You can expect traffic jams to stretch more than 22 miles long, according to Nippon Expressway Company.

 On trains, the peak of the traffic is expected on Dec.
 28 and 29 (outbound for Tohoku and Hokuriku regions) and Dec.
 31 (outbound for Kansai region) and Jan.
 2 and 3 (inbound), according to JR East.